SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/comparison.md

 <tbody>
 <tr>
 <td style="text-align:left">Adding a new customer is achieved by expanding your asset hierarchy and creating the respective user accounts for the customer with access to the newly created parts of the hierarchy.</td>
 <td style="text-align:left">Adding a new customer is achieved by creating a new subtenant from your own tenant.
-During the tenant creation you can automatically create the first user for the customer which will get admin permissions.</td>
+During tenant creation you can automatically create the first user for the customer which will get admin permissions.</td>
 </tr>
 </tbody>
 </table>

 **Comparison:**

 The creation of a new customer is equally simple.
-However, you need to consider that in the multi-tenant approach you create a new empty tenant without  anything in it except the standard applications.
+However, you need to consider that in the multi-tenant approach you create a new empty tenant with nothing in it but the standard applications.
 You still might need to subscribe additional applications, create default dashboards, configure retention and others.
 These are already present in the RBAC approach as they are set up only once for everyone.
 On the other hand, this also means that you cannot have different setups for different customers, as certain settings (like retention) are configured at tenant level.

 #### <a name="device-registration"></a>Device registration